 • Written notices

-The landlord should come prepared with all the information above and be as detailed as possible.
+The landlord should come prepared with the information above.
 They will also need to pay a filing fee of anywhere from $100-$200, depending on the courthouse.

-There may be additional fees associated with filing the documents and serving the tenant.
+There may be additional legal and court costs associated with filing court documents and serving the tenant.

-After the tenant receives the summons and complaint, they have five days to file a response to the complaint in writing at the same county clerk's office.
+After the tenant receives the summons and complaint, they have five days to file a response in writing at the same county clerk's office.
 The tenant typically pays any filing fees.
 If the tenant responds to the court, a hearing is set, and a judge is assigned.

-The hearing is a pivotal stage in the process, as both the landlord and tenant must physically appear on the requested date and present their case before a judge.
+The court hearing is a pivotal part of the process, as both the landlord and tenant must physically appear on the requested date and present their case before a judge.
 Both parties should bring a copy of the complaint, as well as any evidence (including screenshots, photos, witnesses, etc.).

 What's a Writ of Possession?

-A Writ of Possession is a legal document allowing a sheriff to remove a tenant from the rental property if they do not voluntarily leave within a specified period, usually 24 hours.
+The Write of Possession is a legal document allowing a sheriff to remove a tenant from the rental property if they do not leave within a certain period, usually 24 hours.
 A Writ of Possession also grants the landlord repossession of their property.
+This document is usually left at the tenant's door or handed to the tenant by the sheriff or clerk.
+A landlord does not deliver the Writ of Possession.

 The Final Eviction

-After 24 hours, the deputy will arrive at the property and physically remove the tenant, if necessary.
-The landlord can then change the locks, inspect the property, and secure the building under the safe watch of the deputy.
+After the final judgment, Writ of Possession, and 24 hour period, the deputy can arrive at the property and physically remove the tenant, if necessary.
+The landlord can then change the locks, inspect the property, remove a tenant's belongings, and secure the building under the safe watch of the deputy.

-Overall, the entire eviction process in Florida can take anywhere from a few weeks to several months.
-The exact duration may vary, so patience and preparation are essential.
+The eviction process in Florida can take anywhere from a few weeks to several months.
+The exact duration may vary, so patience is key.

 Tenant Rights

-Tenants in Florida have rights that protect them from unfair and unlawful eviction practices.
+Tenants in Florida have rights that protect them from unfair or unlawful eviction practices.
 These rights include the following:

 • A proper eviction notice with a specific reason for eviction